Additional support and relief

-The CARF is a discretionary scheme to support businesses affected by the pandemic but that are ineligible for existing support linked to business rates.
-As such, it is not open to businesses that currently receive the expanded retail discount.
-Any discretionary relief granted is to reduce the chargeable amounts in respect of the rates year 2021/22.
-Further information will follow on these pages.
+The CARF was a discretionary scheme to support businesses affected by the pandemic but that were ineligible for existing support linked to business rates.
+It was not open to businesses that received the expanded retail discount.
+Any discretionary relief granted was to reduce the chargeable amounts in respect of the rates year 2021/22.

-It is up to each local Council to adopt a local scheme and determine in each individual case whether, with regard to the Government guidance and each local Council's scheme, to grant relief under section 47.
-The relief is available to reduce chargeable amounts in respect of 2021/22.
+It was up to each local Council to adopt a local scheme and determine in each individual case whether, with regard to the Government guidance and each local Council's scheme, to grant relief under section 47.
+The relief was available to reduce chargeable amounts in respect of 2021/22.